X01XX/Unorthodox-Expert-System/README.md

 gets a progressively better understanding of what the actions do.
 The program seeks samples to improve its understanding.

-A final, exact, understanding is NOT the goal, just as there is still a lot that I do not understand.
+A final, exact, understanding is NOT the goal, just as there is still a lot that I do not understand, but I can still muddle through life.

 The goal is a better and better understanding, due to samples gathered by circumstance and intention.